Zettt/km-macros/README.md

 ### Clipboard ###

-* Append Selection to Clipboard: Puts selected text on clipboard (⌘C) and appends it to the previous entry.* Manipulate Clipboard: Displays the clipboard contents in a text field for manipulation.
+* Append Selection to Clipboard: Puts selected text on clipboard (⌘C) and appends it to the previous entry.
+* Manipulate Clipboard: Displays the clipboard contents in a text field for manipulation.
 Saves changes back to clipboard.

 ### Finder ###

 * Symbolic Link: Shows Create symbolic links using Keyboard Maestro.

+### Final Cut Pro X ###

+* Find…: This macro clicks some 200px away from the bottom right corner to highlight the search field in the effects browser. (which, annoyingly, can't be a shortcut assigned to)
+* Switch Media: Two macros (activated with F1 and F2) to switch between proxy and high-quality/original media.
+Essentially what happens is the preference window opens, the second icons gets clicks, and then one of the two radio buttons before the window closes again.

 ### General Use ###